rabees/videocall-frontend/README.md

 Study Buddy - Video Call is a web application that allows users to have video calls for studying purposes.
 This application provides a convenient platform for students to connect with their peers, collaborate on projects, and study together remotely.

+The backend repository for Study Buddy - Video Call can be found [here](https://github.com/rabees/videocall-backend).

 ## Features

 - **Video Calls**: Users can initiate and join video calls with other participants.